 The development of an actual quantum machine is in its infancy, but tons of experiments have been conducted in which quantum operations were performed on a small scale [small no. of qubits].
 To learn more, you can read all the interesting facts and the latest research on quantum computing.

 Below, we’ve listed all advanced quantum processor chips developed so far.
-Although a fully functional quantum computer is a long-term goal, these chips represent major milestones in efforts to the development of future computing technologies.
+Although a fully functional quantum computer is a long-term goal, these chips represent major milestones in efforts to develop future computing technologies.

 Qubits: 5 qb